sqitchers/homebrew-sqitch/README.md

 brew install sqitch --with-mysql-support
 ```

-Support for managing [MySQL](https://www.mysql.com) databases.
-This feature
+Support for managing [MySQL](https://www.mysql.com) and
-optionally depends on the Homebrew `mysql-client` formula, both to build the
+[MariaDB](https://mariadb.com) databases.
+This feature optionally depends on
+the Homebrew `mariadb` formula to build the necessary database driver at build
-necessary database driver at build time, and to use the `mysql` client to
+time and to use the `mysql` client to manage databases at runtime.
+It does not
-manage databases at runtime.
-It does not install the Homebrew MySQL server.
+install the Homebrew MySQL server.

 ### `--with-firebird-support`